 Other derivative financial instruments relate to the fair value of derivatives entered into by the Group to hedge derivative financial instruments acquired from borrowers.
 These derivatives have not been designated into hedge relationships.
-Also included in the amount for other derivatives is the termination fees that incurred on the early termination of interest rate swaps that were previously designated into hedge relationships.
-On early termination, these derivatives were reclassified as other derivatives.

 NAMA uses currency derivatives to hedge the foreign exchange exposure which arose on the transfer of foreign currency loans from Participating Institutions with Euro denominated NAMA Securities.
 The foreign currency derivatives are used to reduce its exposure to exchange rate fluctuation arising on foreign denominated loans and receivables acquired.